What Is a WhatsApp BSP? Business Solution Provider Guide

 A Tech Provider works differently:

 Neither model is universally better.
 It depends on whether you want a single provider managing everything or a direct commercial relationship with Meta.
-TheBSP vs Tech Provider compared guide breaks this down in full detail.
+See what a WhatsApp BSP is for a closer look at how that model works.

-"Meta Tech Provider," "WhatsApp Tech Provider," and "Meta Tech Partner" are used interchangeably.
-The variation in naming simply reflects that WhatsApp is a Meta product.
-Some people reference the parent company, others the specific platform.
+"Meta Tech Provider" and "WhatsApp Tech Provider" refer to the same role — the variation in naming simply reflects that WhatsApp is a Meta product.

-To become a Tech Provider, an organisation registers with Meta and meets its technical and business eligibility requirements.
+To become a Tech Provider, an organization registers with Meta and meets its technical and business eligibility requirements.
 This includes demonstrating the ability to build, maintain, and support software on the WhatsApp Business API.

 It is a route designed for companies that want to offer WhatsApp software as a core product offering.

 For most businesses and agencies, however, this registration is not necessary.
-You can build on an existing official TechPartner and access the same WhatsApp capabilities without the registration process or ongoing compliance obligations.
+You can build on an existing official Tech Provider and access the same WhatsApp capabilities without the registration process or ongoing compliance obligations.

-If your goal is to offer WhatsApp under your own brand to clients, the priority is finding a partner with genuinewhite-label WhatsApp platform support and verified Meta partner status rather than going through the Tech Provider registration yourself.
+If your goal is to offer WhatsApp under your own brand to clients, the priority is finding a partner with genuine white-label WhatsApp platform support and verified Meta partner status rather than going through the Tech Provider registration yourself.

 No. The Tech Provider registration is for software companies that want to build WhatsApp tooling and onboard other businesses onto the API at scale.
 It is a partner role, not a prerequisite for API access.

-If you are a business that wants to use WhatsApp for customer communication, marketing, or support, you access the API through an existing TechPartner.
+If you are a business that wants to use WhatsApp for customer communication, marketing, or support, you access the API through an existing Tech Provider.
 That partner handles the technical onboarding.
 Registering as a Tech Provider adds compliance and technical obligations that most businesses have no reason to take on.

 Technically yes, but it is rarely the right move.
 Becoming a Meta Tech Provider requires building and maintaining software directly on the WhatsApp Business API, passing Meta's technical and business review, and maintaining ongoing compliance as a registered partner.